Spine and Back Pain

 Cause: When excessive movement occurs between two vertebrae in the lower spinal (lumbar) region it causes a condition known as lumbar instability.
 This movement can lead to nerve roots becoming pinched or to excessive pressure on the joints of the spine.
 The resulting symptoms include inflammation, chronic pain, and the feeling that the back is weak or “goes out.”
 The spinal area is comprised of vertebrae, discs, muscles, ligaments and nerves that must all work together in order to allow strength and flexibility in the back while still remaining stable.
 When one or more of these components is injured, lumbar instability can develop.

 Diagnosis: Unlike many conditions, lumbar instability does not have a standard that practitioners can agree upon.
 This makes diagnosing lumbar instability more challenging.
-However, the providers at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will listen closely to your symptoms, medical history, former traumas that may have lead to instability and past treatments.
+However, the providers at St. Luke’s Medical Center will listen closely to your symptoms, medical history, former traumas that may have lead to instability and past treatments.
 Imaging tests, such as x-rays with the spine in various degrees of flexion or MRIs, may provide necessary information.
 The physician will perform a physical exam to gauge strength and mobility through a series of movements.
 A back brace might be used as a diagnostic tool.
 If using a back brace provides relief, this could indicate lumbar instability.

 Treatment: Treatment usually begins with physical therapy as well as strengthening exercises for the back and the abdominal muscles, which will help stabilize the spine.
 Your provider will also teach you how to move correctly in order to protect your spine during everyday activities.
 In extreme cases, where conservative treatments cannot relieve the instability, surgery may be necessary.
 If surgery is needed, the surgeon will fuse the unstable vertebrae together, thereby restoring stability.